EPCCed/eidf-docs/docs/services/gpuservice/index.md

 # Overview

-The EIDF GPU Service (EIDFGPUS) uses Nvidia A100 GPUs as accelerators.

-Full Nvidia A100 GPUs are connected to 40GB of dynamic memory.

-Multi-instance usage (MIG) GPUs allow multiple tasks or users to share the same GPU (similar to CPU threading).
+The EIDF GPU Service (EIDF GPU Service) provides access to a range of Nvidia GPUs, in both full GPU and MIG variants.
+The EIDF GPU Service is built upon [Kubernetes](https://kubernetes.io).

+MIG (Multi-instance GPU) allow a single GPU to be split into multiple isolated smaller GPUs.
+This means that multiple users can access a portion of the GPU without being able to access what others are running on their portion.

-There are two types of MIG GPUs inside the EIDFGPUS the Nvidia A100 3G.20GB GPUs and the Nvidia A100 1G.5GB GPUs which equate to ~1/2 and ~1/7 of a full Nvidia A100 40 GB GPU.
+The EIDF GPU Service hosts 3G.20GB and 1G.5GB MIG variants which are approximately 1/2 and 1/7 of a full Nvidia A100 40 GB GPU.

+The service provides access to:

+- Nvidia A100 40GB
+- Nvidia 80GB
+- Nvidia MIG A100 1G.5GB
+- Nvidia MIG A100 3G.20GB
+- Nvidia H100 80GB

-The current specification of the EIDFGPUS is:
+The current full specification of the EIDF GPU Service as of 14 February 2024:

-- 1856 CPU Cores
+- 4912 CPU Cores (AMD EPYC and Intel Xeon)
-- 8.7 TiB Memory
+- 23 TiB Memory
-- Local Disk Space (Node Image Cache and Local Workspace) - 21 TiB
+- Local Disk Space (Node Image Cache and Local Workspace) - 40 TiB
 - Ceph Persistent Volumes (Long Term Data) - up to 100TiB
-- 70 Nvidia A100 40 GB GPUs
+- 112 Nvidia A100 40 GB
-- 14 MIG Nvidia A100 40 GB GPUs equating to 28 Nvidia A100 3G.20GB GPUs
+- 39 Nvidia A100 80 GB
+- 16 Nvidia A100 3G.20GB
-- 20 MIG Nvidia A100 40 GB GPU equating to 140 A100 1G.5GB GPUs
+- 56 Nvidia A100 1G.5GB

-The EIDFGPUS is managed using [Kubernetes](https://kubernetes.io), with up to 8 GPUs being on a single node.
+- 32 Nvidia H100 80 GB

+!!!
+Quotas
+    This is the full configuration of the cluster.
+Each project will have access to a quota across this shared configuration.
+This quota is agreed with the EIDF Services team.

 ## Service Access

 Users should have an EIDF account - [EIDF Accounts](../../access/project.md).

-Project Leads will be able to have access to the EIDFGPUS added to their project during the project application process or through a request to the EIDF helpdesk.
+Project Leads will be able to request access to the EIDF GPU Service for their project either during the project application process or through a service request to the EIDF helpdesk.

-Each project will be given a namespace to operate in and a kubeconfig file in a Virtual Machine on the EIDF DSC - information on access to VMs is [available here](../../access/virtualmachines-vdi.md).
+Each project will be given a namespace to operate in and the ability to add a kubeconfig file to any of their Virtual Machines in their EIDF project - information on access to VMs is [available here](../../access/virtualmachines-vdi.md).

+All EIDF virtual machines can be set up to access the EIDF GPU Service.
+The Virtual Machine does not require to be GPU-enabled.

+!!!
+Important
+    The EIDF GPU Service is a container based service which is accessed from EIDF Virtual Desktop VMs.
+This allows a project to access multiple GPUs of different types.

+    An EIDF Virtual Desktop GPU-enabled VM is be limited to a small number (1-2) of GPUs of a single type.

+    Projects do not have to apply for a GPU-enabled VM to access the GPU Service.

 ## Project Quotas